-Kavanaugh Pick Shows Trump Bowing Again to the GOP Legal Establishment
+Kavanaugh Pick Shows Trump Bowing Again To The GOP Legal Establishment

 Critics have complained that the hundreds of thousands of pages and emails and everything else Kavanaugh has produced will slow the confirmation process and perhaps complicate the vote.

 Besides, Kavanaugh was not the exciting, breakout, populist, anti-establishment pick some on the right had wanted and expected.
-When presented with a chance to vote against Obamacare from his perch on the appeals court a few years ago Kavanaugh chose an "off ramp" to avoid a strong opinion.
+When presented with a chance to vote against Obamacare from his perch on the appeals court a few years ago Kavanaugh chose an "off-ramp" to avoid a strong opinion.
 When he was a prosecutor working for independent counsel Ken Starr in the late 1990s, he concluded that former White House counsel Vince Foster had not been murdered (as countless conspiracy theorists maintained).
 And there are surely other jurists out there who have worked harder to establish their bona fides with the far right.

 Moreover, there were boomlets in the last few days for other prospective nominees.
 Thomas Hardiman of the Pennsylvania Circuit, the runner-up to Gorsuch, was still presumed the favorite of his former colleague Maryanne Trump Barry, the president's sister.
 And Raymond Kethledge of Michigan was, with Hardiman, one of the two prospects McConnell thought it would be easiest to confirm.

-So there was uncertainty right up until curtain time at the White House Monday night, the culmination of the latest production by Trump the Showman.
+So there was uncertainty right up until curtain time at the White House on Monday night, the culmination of the latest production by Trump the Showman.
 Given a rather predictable nominee to present, Trump managed through days of interviewing and sending mixed signals to create an atmosphere of suspense.

 Remarkably, the usually leaky White House operation managed to preserve The Secret right up to the moment of The Big Reveal at 9 p.m., allowing speculation and campaigning and contesting of the nomination throughout the final day.